Sunday, 16 March 2025

 yatra yajñe yayātes tu mahārāja sarasvatī / sarpiḥ payaś ca susrāva nāhuṣasya mahātmanaḥ //

-"that great-armed one (Balarāma) went to the Tīrtha of Yayāti, O lord of the earth, where, in the sacrifice of Yayāti, O great king, the Sarasvatī produced clarified butter and milk for the great-souled son of Nahuṣa."
+"That great-armed one (Balarāma) went to the Tīrtha of Yayāti, o lord of the earth, where, in the sacrifice of Yayāti, o great king, the Sarasvatī made flow clarified butter and milk for the great-souled son of Nahuṣa."

 No comments: